I was lucky enough to be able to heal my SI joints using a conservative approach, but unfortunately this doesn’t end up being the case for everyone.

 So here is a list of some of the different options available, ranging from the least to the most aggressive.

-This page is still under construction, but feel free to go ahead and read anyway!
+This page is still under construction, but the list is here, so go ahead and read away!

 allowing ligaments to heal; strengthening muscles